 The client action for connectionless NTLM authentication is similar to that of connection-oriented authentication (section 3.1.5.1).
-However, the first message sent in connectionless authentication is the CHALLENGE\MESSAGE from the server to the client; there is no client-initiated NEGOTIATE\MESSAGE as in the connection-oriented authentication.
+However, the first message sent in connectionless authentication is the CHALLENGE\MESSAGE (section 2.2.1.2) from the server to the client; there is no client-initiated NEGOTIATE MESSAGE (section 2.2.1.1) as in the connection-oriented authentication.

-The message processing for connectionless NTLM authentication < 52> is as specified in the following sections.
+The message processing for connectionless NTLM authentication<52> is as specified in the following sections.